Ang Lee's groundbreaking use of 3D in "Life of Pi" scored the Taiwanese director his second Academy Award on Sunday.

 He beat out a list of formidable contenders to capture the honor, including Steven Spielberg ("Lincoln") and David O. Russell ("Silver Linings Playbook").

-Lawrence earned a Best Actress Oscar for her performance as a grieving widow in "Silver Linings Playbook."
 The visibly stunned actress thanked her fellow actresses, pausing to wish fellow nominee Emmanuelle Riva ("Amour") a happy birthday.

 Anne Hathaway and Christoph Waltz won supporting actor honors at the ceremony.